Developing therapeutic agents for the treatment of cancer based on the invention of Professor Shisong Jiang – Recombinant Overlapping Peptides (ROP)

 Established in 2012 as a spinout from Oxford University.
-Its aim is to develop therapeutic agents for the treatment of cancer based on the invention of Dr Shisong Jiang – Recombinant Overlapping Peptides (ROP).
+Its aim is to develop therapeutic agents for the treatment of cancer based on the invention of Professor Shisong Jiang – Recombinant Overlapping Peptides (ROP).

 Our aim is to develop therapeutic agents for the treatment of cancer based on